Chard2512/ching-chong/README.md

 # ching-chong
-A simple Pong clone for educational purposes.
+A simple Pong clone made in python for educational purposes.